-The administrative agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account with Keybank as custodian.
-Keybank, who also serves as the trustee of the account, generally remits the collected funds to us once a month.
+The administrative agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account with Key Equipment as custodian.
+Key Equipment, who also serves as the trustee of the account, generally remits the collected funds to us once a month.

 Our Credit Facility contains covenants that require Business Loan to maintain its status as a separate legal entity, prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions), and restrict material changes to our credit and collection policies.
 Our Credit Facility also limits payments on distributions to the aggregate net investment income for each of the twelve month periods ending September 30, 2013, 2014, and 2015.
 Business Loan is also subject to certain limitations on the type of loan investments it can apply as collateral towards the borrowing base in order to receive additional borrowing availability credit under our Credit Facility, including restrictions on geographic concentrations, sector concentrations, loan size, payment frequency and status, average life and lien property.
 Our Credit Facility further requires Business Loan to comply with other financial and operational covenants, which obligate Business Loan to, among other things, maintain certain financial ratios, including asset and interest coverage and a minimum number of obligors required in the borrowing base of the credit agreement.
 Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth (defined in our Credit Facility to include our Term Preferred Stock) of \$190.0 million plus 50.0% of all equity and subordinated debt raised after January 19, 2002, (ii) asset coverage with respect to senior securities representing indebtedness of at least 200%, in accordance with Section 18 of the 1940 Act and (iii) our status as a BDC under the 1940 Act and as a RIC under the Code.
-At December 31, 2012, and as defined in the performance guaranty of our Credit Facility, we had a minimum net worth of \$231.0 million, an asset coverage of 305.2% and an active status as a BDC and RIC.
-Our Credit Facility requires a minimum of 20 obligors in the borrowing base and as of December 31, 2012, Business Loan had 33 obligors.
-As of December 31, 2012, we were
+At March 31, 2013, and as defined in the performance guaranty of our Credit Facility, we had a net worth of \$225.6 million, an asset coverage of 300.7% and an active status as a BDC and RIC.
+Our Credit Facility requires a minimum of 20 obligors in the borrowing base and as of March 31, 2013, Business Loan had 33 obligors.
+As of March 31, 2013 we were in compliance with